DevRobi/portfolio-news/README.md

 npm run dev
 ```

 Open your browser and navigate to `http://localhost:5173`.
+It might take a minute to fetch and summarize news for the default tickers.